swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/other-formatting-options.md

 | `supersonic` | Moves faster than the speed of sound. |
 ```
 There's no need to impose a column width.
 A column determines its width
-using the contents of its widest cell.
+based on the contents of that column's widest cell.
 You can also omit the leading
 and trailing pipes.

 ```markdown